The Power (TV series)

-The Power is an upcoming British science fiction drama television series developed by Raelle Tucker, Naomi Alderman, and Sarah Quintrell for Amazon Prime Video, based on Alderman's 2016 novel of the same name.
-The first season is expected to consist of nine episodes, and is scheduled to premiere on March 31, 2023.
+The Power is an American-British science fiction drama television series developed by Raelle Tucker, Naomi Alderman, Claire Wilson, and Sarah Quintrell for Amazon Prime Video, based on Alderman's 2016 novel The Power.
+The series consists of nine episodes and premiered on 31 March 2023 and concluded on 12 May 2023.

 Premise

 The world of The Power is our world, but for one twist of nature.
 Suddenly, and without warning, all teenage girls in the world develop the power to electrocute people at will.
 It's hereditary, it's inbuilt, and it can't be taken away from them.
 Coming alive to the thrill of pure power: the ability to hurt or even kill by releasing electrical jolts from their fingertips, they rapidly learn they can awaken the Power in older women.
 Soon enough nearly every woman in the world can do it.
 And then everything is different.